Clownfish can find their way back to their reef using their sense of smell

 In the waters off New Guinea, Percula Clownfish, Amphiprion percula, inhabit shallow water reefs under the canopy of the New Guinea rainforest.
 The scientists demonstrated that the clownfish, when presented with the option to swim towards water that was treated with anemones or leaf litter from their home reef or to swim towards control water samples, preferred the water that contained scents from their home reefs.

-While olfactor sensation (sense of smell) has been an acceptable theory of how migratory fish find their way home, terrestrial causes of scent, like rainforest leaf litter have only recently been considered.
+While olfactory sensation (sense of smell) has been an acceptable theory of how migratory fish find their way home, terrestrial causes of scent, like rainforest leaf litter have only recently been considered.
 The scientists also demonstrated that even laboratory raised clownfish shared the preference of swimming towards the scented water, suggesting that chemical or olfactory signals in the water may hold the key to how fish like the Percula Clownfish, Amphiprion percula, navigate in the open ocean.

 This blog post is based on an article that was originally published in Aquarium Fish International, February 2009: page 18